 Getting your BRP if you applied for a UK visa from outside the UK

-Persons who applied for their UK visa from outside the UK need to collect their BRP once they are in the UK.
+Persons who applied for their UK visa from outside the UK must collect their BRP once they are in the UK.
 You will usually have to collect your BRP before the vignette sticker in your passport expires or within ten days of arriving in the UK.
 Whichever date is later.

 The instructions on where to collect your BRP will be on your visa decision letter.
 It will be a named Post Office branch.
-Or it will be delivered to your sponsor if you chose this option in your visa application.
+Or it will be delivered to your sponsor if you choose this option in your visa application.

 Persons will have to be older than 18 years to be able to collect their BRP.
-You have to be nominated to collect a child’s BRP, even if you are the child’s parent.
+You must be nominated to collect a child’s BRP, even if you are the child’s parent.
 However, you do not need to be nominated if you are also collecting your BRP and you are named on your child’s vignette sticker.